NitsanCohen770/sneakers/README.md

 - **.bitmap**

 This is an auto-generated file and includes the mapping of your components.
 There is one component included here.
-In order to remove this component you can run the following command.
+In order to remove this component you can run the following command

 - **Demo Components**